The sun has already set, and you’re on your way home. But soon as you enter, you realise the lights are not working.

-Now, it always seems like the light bulb explodes at the wrong moment, not that there’s ever a good time to be left in the dark!
-Fortunately, our cell phone flashlight can now assist us in avoiding smashed glasses while we replace the bulb.
+Now, it always seems like the light bulb explodes at the wrong moment—not that there’s ever a good time to be left in the dark!
+Fortunately, our cell phone flashlight can now help us avoid smashed glasses while we replace the bulb.

 Do Light Bulbs Explode?

 Yes, but not in the dramatic way shown in movies or television shows.
-A light bulb that explodes produces more of an internal “boom” or loud bang without breaking into a gazillion fragments.
+A light bulb explosion produces more of an internal “boom” or loud bang without breaking into a gazillion fragments.
 However, broken glass shards are hazardous, especially when pets or children are present.

 Why Do Light Bulbs Explode?